FOREX-Euro rallies on optimism that bloc to stay intact

 Markets had already been speculating there could be some new

-plan or action to work through the euro zone debt crisis even
+plan or action to work through the euro zone debt crisis and

 More insight on potential monetary easing may come from